mroth/scmpuff/README.md

 Known issues:

  - doesn't handle getting additional args and passing them along, see test in scm_breeze status_shortcuts_test.sh line 58

- - switch to buffered output writer for speed! (issue #1)

  - get rid of the retarded way scmbreeze hardcodes padding into the msg for things,can be better handled with printf padding